mitre/heimdall2/README.md

      yarn install
      ```

+5. Edit your apps/backend/.env file using the provided `start-dev-env.sh` script.
+Make sure to set a DATABASE_USERNAME and DATABASE_PASSWORD that match what you set for the PostgresDB in step 3.

-5. Edit your .env file and create the database.
-For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration):
+You can also open the apps/backend/.env file in a text editor and set additional optional configuration values.
+For more info on configuration values see [Enviroment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).

+6. Create the database:

    - ```bash
-     nano apps/backend/.env-example
-     # Replace the comments with your values, if you want the default value, you can delete the line.
-     mv apps/backend/.env-example apps/backend/.env
      yarn backend sequelize-cli db:create
      yarn backend sequelize-cli db:migrate
      yarn backend sequelize-cli db:seed:all